Kat’s Priorities for New Hampshire

 Gaining the Benefits of Clean Energy

 - Clean energy moves us into a new economy and helps us with lowered emission goals.
 Our fossil-fuel dependence will cost us far more than any investments in clean technologies today – because it is very hard to budget for increasing weather disasters – but we will all be required to endure them and pay for them.
 I support clean energy being used for the applications to which they are best suited.
 I’m opposed to closing New England’s remaining nuclear power plants and converting them to gas because it means a significant uptick in regional emissions and an increased dependence on fossil fuels imported from out of state.
-Reliable, clean base-load power is important and until battery storage technology can reliably help us harness the power of renewables, we should preserve clean plants, not convert them to greenhouse gas emitting fossil fuels.
+Reliable, clean base-load power is important and until battery storage technology can reliably help us harness the power of renewables, we should preserve clean plants, not convert them to those that emit greenhouse gases.

 Strengthening Healthcare System

 - New Hampshire has come a long way on healthcare since the Affordable Care Act went into effect in 2010.
-Our legislature worked in a bi-partisan way to figure out a plan that would help insure an additional 50,000 New Hampshirites.
-Although the law is still in place, the recent federal elimination of the law’s mandate and elimination of funds to help keep costs down, is estimated to increase New Hampshire premiums as much as 60%.
+Our legislature worked in a bi-partisan way to figure out a plan that would help insure an additional 50,000 Granite Staters via Medicaid.
+Although the law is still in place, the recent federal elimination of the law’s mandate and elimination of funds to help keep costs down, is estimated to increase New Hampshire premiums as much as 60% in the coming years.
 The number of people likely to lose insurance is 45,000.
 So we have another example of one-step-forward, two-steps-back; thank you partisan politics!
 But regardless of who’s right and who’s wrong, we pay the price.
-Its easy to trash the other guy’s plan, but breaking a system with no plan to replace it is irresponsible.
-Gutting a working program in order to prop up a false narrative politicians sold to their base, is craven, harmful and incredibly costly; in America we’re at the point where we pay for everything twice.
+Its easy to trash the other guy’s plan, but breaking a system with no plan to replace it, is irresponsible.
+Gutting a working program in order to prop up a false narrative, is craven, harmful and incredibly costly; in America we’re at the point where we pay for everything twice.
 Once to make it happen, and once to break it and try to reinvent the wheel to make it happen again, with a different party taking credit!
-But perhaps the highest cost is to the health & security of the working families who get hit with the bills from all this bickering.
+But perhaps the highest cost of all is to the health & security of the working families who get hit with the bills from all this bickering.
 I have heard what my colleagues are arguing and I agree with them that offering working families greater affordability and security is the right path.
 We are not here to break the systems people rely on for their well-being.
 We’re here to improve on what we have in place.

 Pushing Family-Friendy Policies

 - Maybe its my business background or my pragmatic nature, but I’m in favor of solving the actual problems in our state.
-One of them is our aging population.
-The demographics of New Hampshire are graying and our inability to attract younger families to locate here and assume the jobs of the future will increasingly leave us unable to meet workforce and elder care demands.
-That is why we need to make workers and families a higher priority.
+One of those problems is our aging population.
+The demographics of New Hampshire are graying and our inability to attract young families to locate here and assume the jobs of the future will increasingly leave us unable to meet workforce and elder care demands.
+That is why the needs of workers and families should be a a higher priority.
 Out of state bills like ‘Right to Work’ are threatening to weaken the concept of collective bargaining and safety in the workplace.
-It is not about saving workers from union dues.
+It is not about saving workers from the horror of union dues.
 It is about weakening a union’s ability to fight back when big companies want to take advantage of employees and increase profits by cutting employee benefits.
 Unions contribute to a healthy economy by protecting the rights of individuals.
-Healthy union states have higher wages even for non-union jobs. competitive wages drive businesses and promote job growth. or as my husband who had his own company says, ‘You can save a lot of money in business if you close the doors.
-But it won’t have the desired effect.’
+Healthy union states have higher wages even for non-union jobs.
+Competitive wages drive businesses and promote job growth, or as my husband who had his own company says, ‘You can save a lot of money in business if you close the doors, but it just doesn’t have the desired effect.’

-- Its time we worked on 21st century family issues like single parent households, family leave policies and the work/life balance that contributes to the overall health of our communities.
-Paid leave, daycare cost-sharing and paid vacations help families balance their obligations to work and family.
-Full-day kindergarten and/after school programs also support the 21st century reality of the two-working-parents household.
-A living wage promotes greater security and higher productivity.
+- It’s time we worked on 21st century family issues like paid family leave policies and realistic day care options that contribute to the overall health of our communities.
+Helping families balance their obligations to work and family with full-day kindergarten and/after school programs also support the reality of the two-parents-working household.
+A living wage promotes greater security, higher productivity and drives demand.
 As we continue to cut the benefits of workers and refuse to pass a living minimum wage, we deny the many benefits of a reasonably compensated workforce that was the norm when we were coming up in the wage-earner economy.

 Stopping ‘Pay to Play’ Politics